Logo Futurismo

 David Rodrigues | Beautiful sunset over Barca's natural pools with a clear view on Faial island

-At this natural pool with concrete access, you can have a perfect view over the islets of Madalena and Faial island.
-The water can be so clear that you can spot many fishes.
-If you are lucky, in the channel between Pico and Faial you can even spot some dolphins from time to time.
-Don’t forget to go have a drink next door at the famous Cella Bar, recognized globally for its strange architecture.
+At this natural pool with concrete access, you can have a perfect view over the islets of Madalena and Faial Island.
+The water can be so clear that you can spot many fish.
+If you are lucky, in the channel between Pico and Faial, you can even spot some dolphins from time to time.
+Don’t forget to have a drink next door at the famous Cella Bar, recognized globally for its strange architecture.

 David Rodrigues | Criação Velha with the majestic Pico mountain in the background, best beaches in the Azores